evannsm/MoralesCuadrado_ACC2024/README.md

 # MoralesCuadrado_ACC2024

 ## Preliminary
-1. Install and run PX4 SITL ([https://docs.px4.io/main/en/simulation/](https://docs.px4.io/main/en/ros/ros2.html)) with Gazebo classic
-2. Create a ROS2 workspace with the px4_msgs package in name_ws/src.
-It is a needed dependency for ros2-px4 communication
-3. Clone this stack as another package within this ROS2 workspace
+1. Follow the instructions ([here](https://docs.px4.io/main/en/ros/ros2_comm.html)) to set up the PX4 Autopilot Stack, ROS2, Micro XRCE-DDS Agent & Client, and build a ROS2 workspace with the necessary px4 communication repos
+2. In the same workspace with the communication folders as above, go to the /src/ folder and clone this repository
-4. In the root of the workspace, build everything as:
+3. In the root of the workspace, build everything as:
 ```
 colcon build
 ```